swiss-territorial-data-lab/proj-rooftops/README.md

 python scripts/occupation_classification/random_forest.py config/config_occupation_classification.yaml
 ```

 Other scripts are present in the folder `scripts/occupation_classification`.
 Their goal is to detect objects based on intensity.
-The results were not as good as expected and were therefore not implemented in the final workflow.
+The results were not as good as expected and they were therefore not implemented in the final workflow.

-## LiDAR segmentation

-**Goal**: segment rooftop objects in the LiDAR point cloud.

-This workflow is based on [Open3D](https://www.open3d.org/docs/release/).
-It supposes that roofs composed of flat planes and that obstacles protrude.

-### Data

-The datasets needed for **all workflows** are described here after:

-- Roof delimitation: vector shapefile [CAD_BATIMENT_HORSOL_TOIT](https://ge.ch/sitg/sitg_catalog/sitg_donnees?keyword=&geodataid=0635&topic=tous&service=tous&datatype=tous&distribution=tous&sort=auto) providing the roof planes by EGID;
-- Ground truth of the roof objects: vector shapefile of the labels produced for this project and used for the assessments of the segmentation workflows:
-   - version 2023-11-10 LiDAR: ground truth used for the optimization and the assessment of the LiDAR segmentation.
-Most objects in the low height classes, such as lawn and terraces, have been removed from the dataset;
-   - version 2023-11-13: ground truth used for the optimization and the assessment of the image segmentation.
-It corresponds to the complete ground truth;
-- EGID lists: selected buildings for the ground truth identified by their federal number (EGID).
-The buildings are listed in `EGID_GT_full.csv` and split into the training and test datasets:
-    - EGID_GT_test.csv: 17 EGIDs selected to control the performance of the algorithm on a test dataset.
-It is provided here as an example to run the code with.

-In addition, the workflows working with **LiDAR** need:

-- LiDAR point clouds: the [tiles of the 2019 flight over the Geneva canton](https://ge.ch/sitggeoportal1/apps/webappviewer/index.html?id=311e4a8ae2724f9698c9bcfb6ab45c56) were used.
-They are automatically downloaded through a script;
-- Emprises tiles LiDAR 2019.shp: shapes corresponding to the LiDAR tiles.

-In addition, the workflow for the **image** segmentation needs:

-- True orthophotos of the canton of Geneva: processed from aerial image acquired by the State of Geneva in 2019.
-RGB tiff images with a spatial resolution of about 7 cm/px.
-Images are available on request from SITG.
-- Image tile shapes: vector shapefile of the true orthophoto tiles available on request from SITG.

-In this repository, only test data is supplied, along with a subset of the roof delimitations, to enable the user to run an example.
-The full datasets can be requested by contacting the STDL.

-## Classification of the roof plane occupancy

 ## LiDAR segmentation